rufatpro/gonka-docs/docs/FAQ.md

 If you skip the backup, the setup can still be restored later using your Account Key.

-# What should I do if my node cannot connect to the default seed node specified in the config?
+### What should I do if my node cannot connect to the default seed node specified in the `config.env`?

 If your node cannot connect to the default seed node, simply point it to another one by updating three variables in `config.env`.